lxc-jp/lxd-ja/doc/api-extensions.md

 ## ovn\_nic\_acceleration
 Adds new `acceleration` config key to OVN NICs which can be used for enabling hardware offloading.
 It takes the values `none` or `sriov`.

+## certificate\_self\_renewal
+This adds support for renewing a client's own trust certificate.

+## instance\_project\_move
+This adds a `project` field to the `POST /1.0/instances/NAME` API, allowing for easy move of an instance between projects.

+## storage\_volume\_project\_move
+This adds support for moving storage volume between projects.

+## cloud\_init
+This adds a new `cloud-init` config key namespace which contains the following keys:

+ - `cloud-init.vendor-data`
+ - `cloud-init.user-data`
+ - `cloud-init.network-config`

+ It also adds a new endpoint `/1.0/devices` to devlxd which shows an instance's devices.

+## network\_dns\_nat
+This introduces `network.nat` as a config option on network zones (DNS).

+It defaults to the current behavior of generating records for all instances NICs but if set to `false`, it will instruct LXD to only generate records for externally reachable addreses.

+## database\_leader
+Adds new "database-leader" role which is assigned to cluster leader.

+## instance\_all\_projects
+This adds support for displaying instances from all projects.

+## clustering\_groups
+Add support for grouping cluster members.

+This introduces the following new endpoints:

+ - `/1.0/cluster/groups` (GET, POST)
+ - `/1.0/cluster/groups/<name>` (GET, POST, PUT, PATCH, DELETE)

+ The following project restriction is added:

+  - `restricted.cluster.groups`

+## ceph\_rbd\_du
+Adds a new `ceph.rbd.du` boolean on Ceph storage pools which allows disabling the use of the potentially slow `rbd du` calls.